Mutually Exclusive Groups

 A campaign can only become a part of one exclusive group.

 Many VWO users set up multiple campaigns on the same page and want them to run simultaneously.
-In such situations, a visitor on the page can become a part of multiple campaigns running on the same URL, and the visitor data is collected from all the campaign reports.
+In such situations, a user on the page can become a part of multiple campaigns running on the same URL, and the user data is collected from all the campaign reports.

 For example, let's say you want to run a campaign by changing the color and position of your primary CTA button on the homepage to make it more prominent on the page.
 Simultaneously, you also want to run another campaign on the same page by changing the headline of the page to campaign if an idea is communicated effectively to the users.

-For unrelated campaigns, it does not matter if your visitors become a part of more than one campaign.
-However, if the campaigns are related, you may want to keep the visitors exclusive to each campaign when you are:
+For unrelated campaigns, it does not matter if your users become a part of more than one campaign.
+However, if the campaigns are related, you may want to keep the users exclusive to each campaign when you are:

 • Running multiple campaigns on the same page

-• Running multiple campaigns on the same funnel where there is a possibility of visitor overlap (like checkout or form pages)
+• Running multiple campaigns on the same funnel where there is a possibility of user overlap (like checkout or form pages)

 Create a Mutually Exclusive Group